Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lessons20.md

 ## Integration tests
 - To seamlessly interact with our contract, we need to create a programmatic for using it's functions.
 - Please create a new file called `Interactions.s.sol` in the `script` folder.
+- In this file, we will create two scripts, one for funding and one for withdrawing.
+- Each contract will contain one script, and for it to work each needs to inherit from the Script contract.
+Each contract will have a `run` function which shall be called by `forge script` when we run it.
+- In order to properly interact with our `fundMe` contract we would want to interact only with the most recent deployment we made.
+This task is easily achieved using the `foundry-devops` library.
+Please install it using the following command:
 -